Home Houseplants Monstera vs Philodendron

 Split Leaf Philodendron vs Monstera

-One of the biggest troubles with differentiating between Monstera and Philodendron is the fact that some of their varieties look similar.
+One of the biggest troubles differentiating between Monstera and Philodendron is that some of their varieties look similar.

-Some may even have the misconception that the two genera are one and the same.
+Some may even believe the two genera are the same.
 Thus, they might use “Monstera” and “Philodendron” interchangeably.

-The Split-Leaf Philodendron, for instance, is commonly confused with a Monstera.
+The Split-Leaf Philodendron is commonly confused with a Monstera.
 As discussed, Monsteras are known for their split leaves.
 And with the Split-Leaf Philodendron also exhibiting perforated leaves, it makes sense why some would mistake it for a Monstera.

 So, how can one identify whether a plant is a Split-Leaf Philodendron or a variety of Monstera?